Zohair-coder/drexel-scraper/README.md

 python3 main.py --db
 ```

 This will create a new database `schedulerdb` and the necessary tables if they aren't already created, and then insert the data into the database.
 If the data is already populated, it will update the existing data.
-To delete all the data (e.g. for scraping another quarter's data), make sure the environment variables specified in `db_config.py` are set and then run the following command:
+To delete all the data, make sure the environment variables specified in `db_config.py` are set and then run the following command:

 ```
 ./reset_db.bash